NathanTraineau/NestorAPI/README.md

 Once you have entered it a developing server will start at the port 1337 of your localhost.

-The local database is sails-disk
+The local database adapter is sails-disk

-The database used for production is sails-postgresql.
+The database adapter used for production is sails-postgresql.

 ### FeedBacks